yhan/Game-la-bataille/README.md

 1. **Console**
 Pour la console, pas besoin de pauses.

-> In the following document, let's following this:  We start from right (top of the card stack), in a configuration: Player A: 3,  9,  10, 8.
-The first card to play is 8.

 1. **Triggering condition of Battle**
 When we have more than 2 players, battle will be triggered only when 2 or more than 2 players have the **strongest card**.